-U.S. Soccer Proposes Extending Men's College Soccer Season to Full Academic Year
+U.S. Soccer Proposes Extending Men's College Soccer Across the Full Academic Year

-U.S. college soccer could be on the verge of its biggest change in decades.
-A committee convened by U.S. Soccer, the NexGen College Soccer Committee, has recommended that the Division I men's soccer season be extended to cover the entire academic year, starting in Fall 2026.
+U.S. college soccer could be approaching one of its biggest changes in decades.
+The NexGen College Soccer Committee, convened by U.S. Soccer, has recommended extending the Division I men's soccer season across the full academic year, with implementation proposed as early as Fall 2026.

 Under the plan: